 Think of Nature as a specialized form of photojournalism.
 It is about “telling a nature story” as accurately as possible.
 Just like in Photojournalism, editing techniques should not be used to change what you saw when the image was taken.
 Dust spots and small distracting elements may be cloned out.
 But a new element - like a bird, or a sky from a different image, may not be added.
 Dodging and burning, spot adjustments, HDR, and other common types of post processing methods are allowed, but should only be used sparingly.

 Images should be of natural landscapes, plants, insects or wildlife as they are found in a natural looking environment.
-Animals in zoos are acceptable if the man-made environment is not obvious.
-People or domestic animals are not allowed.
+Animals in zoos are acceptable, if the man-made environment is not obvious.
 Formal gardens and fields of plants such as tulip fields are not allowed.
-However close up photos of flowers are acceptable.
+(However, close up photos of domestic flowers are acceptable.)
+People, or domestic animals such as horses, cows, dogs, etc. are not allowed.

 Long shutter speeds may be used to blur the motion of water, or for taking images at night.